rapidminer/python-rapidminer/README.md

 df = connector.run_process("/home/myrmsuer/process/transform_data", inputs=df)
 ```

 You will get the results as `pandas` `DataFrames`.
 You can also define multiple inputs, and other parameters.
-For more examples, see the [examples notebook](examples/server_examples.ipynb).
+For more examples, see the [Server examples notebook](examples/server_examples.ipynb).

 You may want to run a process that resides in a versioned project.
 Note that in this case, inputs and outputs are not allowed, as the process can only directly read from the project and potentially write back using an automatic commit and push.
 To run the latest version of a process in project, use the following line: